 Star performer and prima donna Emma Abbott and the Grand English Opera Company performed Verdi’s Il Trovatore on opening night.
 Throughout the opening week they performed a different opera each night.
 Miss Abbott and her company honored many similar requests to perform at dedication ceremonies for opera houses across the country.

-Located just behind the original opera house, the new building was 2,200 square feet.
+Located just behind the original opera house, the new building had seating capacity of 2,200.
 The interior was colorful, with decorations and frescoes, and there were twenty-five sets of scenery.
 The building was equipped with steam heating and sanitary restrooms.
 The stage was on the ground floor instead of the second floor (as it had been in the first opera house and in similar buildings).
 The main floor stage and an abundant water supply were both important safety improvements.

 L. N. (Louis Napoleon) Scott (1858–1929) was chosen by Davidson to manage the new opera house.
 A young man when he started, Scott earned a reputation for dedication.
 Through his work as a manager and part-owner of several theaters, he was also an important part of a group of Midwest theater managers.
 Scott went on to manage the Metropolitan Opera House (St. Paul) and other local theaters until his death in 1929.